-The first theory posited by researchers has to do with how smart parrots are.
+The first theory posited is to do with how smart parrots are.
 That’s matched to their ability to pair bond.

-Parrots have a similar number of neurons in their forebrain as primates.
-That’s supported by this article published by the National Academy of Sciences.
+According to the National Academy of Sciences, parrots have a similar number of neurons in their forebrain as primates.
 Monogamous primates are capable of getting jealous to the same degree as humans and parrots.

 This indicates that complex feelings of envy are present in intelligent animals.
 If they’re capable of developing emotions that are non-instinctual, jealousy is part and parcel.

 Another study looked at how the early breeding method influenced parrots as adults.
-This was published in the journal Applied Animal Behavior Science.
-Here, they observed the behavior of parrots that were:
+In the journal Applied Animal Behavior Science, the behavior of the following parrots was observed:

-The most interesting results came from hand-reared parrots.
-Specifically, they were fed and raised by a human from the time they were born.
+Hand-reared parrots were fed and raised by a human from the time they were born.
 These birds were much more aggressive and selective than those caught in the wild or those cared for by their parents.
-Scientists believe that the domestication of parrots is to blame for their problematic behavior as adults.
+Scientists believe that the domestication of parrots is responsible for their problematic behavior as adults.

-In the wild, parrots are well taken care of by their parents for many months after they hatch.
-However, after a time, they are left to hunt, fly around, and leave their group as they please.
+In the wild, parrots are well cared for by their parents for many months after they hatch.
+However, they are left to hunt, fly around, and leave their group eventually.
 They eventually mate and form a family of their own.
 While the parental bond between a parrot and its child is still there, the pair bond tends to be much stronger.
 That’s especially true before the female lays eggs and after the offspring are independent.

-This means that the parrot forms both a parental and a pair bond with their owner.
+This means that the parrot forms both a parental and a pair bond with its owner.
 This can result in increased levels of jealousy in comparison to other animals.

 Types of Parrot Jealousy

-By understanding when a parrot might feel jealous, you can prepare for this.
-It will also help you differentiate between jealousy and typical parrot behavior.
+By understanding when a parrot may feel jealous, you can prepare for this.
+It will also help you differentiate between jealousy and normal parrot behavior.